claudiofahey/pravega/client/src/main/java/io/pravega/client/fileStream/ImplementationIdeas.md

 The read process will remain identical to the current implementation, except that the event length can be up to 2 GiB.
 In particular, readers will not need to handle partial flags and the process for skipping events will be trivial.

+Cons: This requires the segment store to interpret the byte stream.
+This is contrary to the design of the segment store and should be avoided.

 It should be considered to increase the event size limit beyond a signed 32-bit integer (2 GiB).
 A base 128 varint can encode values 0-127 with only 1 byte, making it very efficient for tiny messages.